blondie7575/WeeGUI/ReadMe.md

 - Mashing a button with mouse in Applesoft will cause Undefined Statement error
 - Repainting a view while the mouse cursor is on it will cause artifacts when mouse moves
 - Quitting sometimes leaves BASIC in inverted text mode
+- Quitting with button highlighted leaves us in inverted text mode

 To Do:
 ------

 - Make WGFillRect support 1 height and 1 width
+- If called in inverse mode, clear screen clears inverse